Kmeakin/walrus-report/src/30-implementation.md

 \draw[->] (CallExpr) -- (IntLit1);
 \end{tikzpicture}

-TODO: explain how to read the type rules

-Then we traverse the HIR to produce a set of equality constraints:
+Then we traverse the HIR to produce a set of equality constraints.
+The type rules used are provided in @sec:appendix:type-rules.

 | Constraint                            | Rule applied
 |---------------------------------------|--------------